KarlMeierMattern/Full-Stack/JS-notes.md

 This allows web apps to save data during one session, then retrieve it in a later page session.
 Learn how to handle form inputs, manage local storage, perform CRUD (Create, Read, Update, Delete) operations on tasks, implement event listeners, and toggle UI elements.

-- Similar to adding and removing classe using `el.classList.add()` and `el.classList.remove()` another method to use with the `classList` property is the `toggle`, which adds the class if it is not present on the element and removes the class if it is present on the element.
+- Similar to adding and removing classes using `el.classList.add()` and `el.classList.remove()` another method to use with the `classList` property is the `toggle`, which adds the class if it is not present on the element and removes the class if it is present on the element.

 		element.classList.toggle("class-to-toggle");
 - The HTML `<dialog>` element has a `showModal()` method that can be used to display a modal dialog box on a web page.